cljung/b2c-vc-verifier/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcljung%2Fb2c-vc-verifier%2Fmain%2FARMTemplates%2Ftemplate.json)

-Then, in portal.azure.com and in the AppService panel for your deployment, click on open SSH in the menu, then issue these commands
+Then, in portal.azure.com and in the AppService panel for your deployment, click on open SSH in the menu, then issue these commands in the terminal window that opens in a separate tab.

 ```bash
 cd site